Will St. John's (NY) cover the spread vs. Stony Brook? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Red Storm averaged 77.3 points per game, 8.2 more points than the 69.1 the Seawolves allowed.
+- Last year, the 77.3 points per game the Red Storm averaged were 8.2 more points than the Seawolves gave up (69.1).

 Bet on this or any college basketball matchup at BetMGM